 Yes, all students are placed with well-chosen Spanish families.
 Students fill-out an extensive housing questionnaire which is followed-up by an interview with the director during the semester prior to departure.
 The director places students based on student preferences and family-availability.
 If a student is not happy with his or her family placement, there is an option to change families after the first two-weeks.

-Yes, students may choose among fall or spring semester or the full-year, in both locations.
+Yes, students may choose among full-year, fall or spring semester options.

 - TUFTS: Feb.
 1, for all study abroad for the following academic year (full-year and fall/spring semester).